pcannon09/temperature-converter/README.md

 Do command 'make' to compile it

-The syntax is very readable, here is some examples:
+The syntax is very readable, here are all the possible combinations:

 ```cpp
 #include <iostream> // IO